MakC-Ukr/DAI-Bridge-Forta-Agent/L1-bot/README.md

 ## Description

-This agent detects checks if the L2 total supply of DAI is less than the amount of DAI deposited on L1 escrow for MakerDAO
+This bot detects checks if the L2 total supply of DAI is less than the amount of DAI deposited on L1 escrow for MakerDAO

 ## Supported Chains